Fast evaluation of Riemann theta functions in any dimension: Summation algorithms

 Given the shape of \cref{thm:summation-bound-new,thm:shifted-ubound}, we introduce the following algorithm involving the family of functions

 \begin{prop} \Cref{algo:R} is correct, and the output radius~$R$ satisfies

 \end{prop}

-\begin{proof} The function $f_p$ is convex, decreasing then increasing, and attains its minimum at $x_0$.
+\begin{proof} The function $f_p$ is convex, decreasing then increasing, with a minimum at $x_0$.
 We claim that $f_p(x)\geq \log(1/\eps)$, where $x$ is the value obtained at the end of step~(2).
 Indeed, we can directly check that $f_p(x_1)\geq \log(1/\eps)$, and the inequality remains true throughout the Newton iteration because $f_p$ is convex.
 Then, by taking logarithms in \cref{thm:summation-bound-new}, we see that~$R$ satisfies the required property.
 (If $\sqrt{x} < 2$, then the inequality $x \geq x_0$ ensures that $f_p(4) \geq \log(1/\eps)$, so $R=2$ is a valid output.)
 Finally, $R$ is bounded above as claimed because~$x_1$ is. \end{proof}

 In order to compute a suitable ellipsoid radius for the evaluation of normalized theta values~$\thetatilde_{0,b}(z,\tau)$ up to some fixed absolute precision, we can use the following algorithm, which comes in two variants~\textbf{A} and~\textbf{B}.
 Its validity directly stems from \cref{thm:summation-bound-new,thm:shifted-ubound}.
 Note that variant~\textbf{A} is actually independent of~$z$.